Chicago Central and Pacific Railroad: History

 The Iowa Division of the original Illinois Central Railroad began its service to Warren, Illinois in January 1854.
 By September 1854 the tracks ran to Scales Mound, Illinois and on October 31, 1854, the Illinois Central made it to Galena, Illinois.
 On June 12, 1855 the tracks were expanded to East Dubuque, Illinois.
-By December 1868 a draw-bridge was built over the Mississippi River to Dubuque, Iowa.
+By December 1868 a drawbridge was built over the Mississippi River to Dubuque, Iowa.
 The Dubuque Rail Bridge was rebuilt in the 1890s.

 With entrepreneur Jack Haley as president and CEO, the Chicago Central & Pacific Railroad was formed by a spin-off from the by-then-named Illinois Central Gulf.
 Distinct operations began on December 24, 1985.

 The IC repurchased the railroad in 1996 and operated it as a subsidiary until the IC itself was purchased by CN three years later.
 The operation continues as a subsidiary of the Grand Trunk Corporation.

 Structure

 The railroad was organized into eight subdivisions and other spurs.
 The subdivisions listed from east to west include the following: